Fort Regent: Leisure centre

 In December 1967, States of Jersey made a decision to adapt the site into a leisure centre.
 The swimming pool located on the glacis field, which opened in 1971 and closed in 2009, was the first modern addition to the fort.
-Demolition of its roof and flattening of the site will be completed in early 2021.
+Demolition of its roof and flattening of the site was completed in early 2021.

 Proposed developments

 In 2021, the Government of Jersey published a report Inspiring Active Places Strategy.
 The strategy is proposed to have a total cost of circa £100 million.
 The plan proposes the removal of sports facilities from Fort Regent by early 2022, which is "beyond the end of its useful life".
 The report states it is not the best location for health and fitness facilities for St. Helier residents.
 A new leisure centre is due to be constructed in the town centre to replace the fitness facilities lost on the site of the Waterfront centre.
 The reported expected that would be moved to Le Rocquier School, Oakfields at Hautlieu School and Springfield Stadium.